Standard RAID levels: RAID 6

-RAID 6 extends RAID 5 by adding another parity block; thus, it uses block-level striping with two parity blocks distributed across all member disks.
+RAID 6 extends RAID 5 by adding a second parity block; thus, it uses block-level striping with two parity blocks distributed across all member disks.
+RAID 6 requires at least four disks.

 As in RAID 5, there are many layouts of RAID 6 disk arrays depending upon the direction the data blocks are written, the location of the parity blocks with respect to the data blocks and whether or not the first data block of a subsequent stripe is written to the same drive as the last parity block of the prior stripe.
 The figure to the right is just one of many such layouts.

 According to the Storage Networking Industry Association (SNIA), the definition of RAID 6 is: "Any form of RAID that can continue to execute read and write requests to all of a RAID array's virtual disks in the presence of any two concurrent disk failures.
 Several methods, including dual check data computations (parity and Reed–Solomon), orthogonal dual parity check data and diagonal parity, have been used to implement RAID Level 6."

+The second block is usually labeled Q, with the first block labeled P. Typically the P block is calculated as the parity (XORing) of the data, the same as RAID 5.
+Different implementations of RAID 6 use different erasure codes to calculate the Q block.
+The classical choice is Reed-Solomon, but it requires CPU-intensive Galois field calculations, though this can be mitigated with a hardware implementation (ASIC or FPGA).
+There is a special choice of polynomial from Anvin used by Linux, which allows for efficient implementation using only addition and multiplication by two in GF(28) and opens the possibility of using SSSE3, AVX2, or other SIMD methods to implement efficiently.

+Newer erasure codes specialized to the k = 2 case go further than Anvin's optimization.
+These include EVENODD (1996), Row Diagonal Parity (RDP, 2004), Liberation codes (2008), and Mojette (2015).

 Performance

-RAID 6 does not have a performance penalty for read operations, but it does have a performance penalty on write operations because of the overhead associated with parity calculations.
-Performance varies greatly depending on how RAID 6 is implemented in the manufacturer's storage architecture—in software, firmware, or by using firmware and specialized ASICs for intensive parity calculations.
-RAID 6 can read up to the same speed as RAID 5 with the same number of physical drives.
+RAID 6 uses a second parity code in addition to the simple XOR.
+As a result it requires more processing power to both read and write.
+Performance varies greatly depending on how RAID 6 is implemented in the manufacturer's storage architecture—in software, firmware, or by using firmware and specialized hardware accelerators (ASICs or FPGAs) for intensive parity calculations.

-When either diagonal or orthogonal dual parity is used, a second parity calculation is necessary for write operations.
-This doubles CPU overhead for RAID-6 writes, versus single-parity RAID levels.
-When a Reed Solomon code is used, the second parity calculation is unnecessary.
-Reed Solomon has the advantage of allowing all redundancy information to be contained within a given stripe.